How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

 What are the consequences of signing someone up for spam calls?

-The person may get bombarded with unwanted messages at all hours.
+They might end up flooded with unwanted messages at all hours.

 Can you block numbers that have been signed up for spam?